Unoccupied property insurance is often required for empty homes pending sale / let, during probate or awaiting occupation by the owner for example.

 When your property becomes occupied by a tenant you can keep the same policy, just call us and we will automatically refund any money due, saving you time and money searching for another provider.

-If you move into the empty property, we offer competitive home insurance, allowing you to select the cover you need at great prices.
+If you move into the empty property, we offer standard home insurance, allowing you to select the cover you need at great prices.

 We do not have the option to offer empty property insurance for unoccupied buildings that are derelict, are to be demolished or are commercial premises.
 We are currently unable to offer short-term cover of 3, 6 or 9 months, but do offer full pro-rata cancellation terms allowing you peace of mind your property is covered for a full 12 month period.